Working conditions at BASF

-As part of a global, risk-based management process, based on BASF's group-wide policy on respect for international labour and social standards, which in 2022 has been extended to agency workers and freelancers, changes in national law in the countries, in which BASF operates, are regularly monitored and evaluated.
-If national law contains no or lower requirements, action plans will be drawn up to close these gaps in a reasonable time frame.
-If conflicts arise with national law or national customs, we strive to act in accordance with our values and internationally recognized principles without violating the law of the respective country.
+As part of a global, risk-based management process, based on BASF's group-wide policy on respect for international labour and social standards changes in national law in the countries, in which BASF operates, are regularly monitored and evaluated.
+The guideline relates to employees and leaders worldwide, as well as to agency workers and freelancers.
+If the national law contains no or lower requirements, action plans are drawn up to close these gaps.
+If conflicts with national law or practices arise, we strive to act in accordance with our values and internationally recognized principles without violating the law of the country concerned.
 We are also committed to social dialog with employee representatives where freedom of association is not guaranteed under national law to the same extent as in European legal systems.